makeabilitylab/physcomp/arduino/force-sensitive-resistors.md

 ![Arduino wiring diagram and schematic for FSR](assets/images/ArduinoUno_FSR_SchematicAndDiagram.png)

 That fixed resistor is like the third leg.
-You can also think about this fixed resistor as a pull-up or pull-down resistor for our switch circuits (and, indeed, when the FSR is **not** pressed, it is like an open switch).
+This fixed resistor is also similar to the pull-up or pull-down resistors for our switch circuits (and, indeed, when the FSR is **not** pressed, it is like an open switch).
 <!-- TODO: how to select the this resistor -->

 <!-- Remaining TODOs: writing code to fade LED, talking about map function, write musical code -->